 What is a trip? #

-Conceptual clarification | |
+Conceptual clarification |

-Trips | The trip level focuses on the cargo load carriers such as a trailer or a container, which are used to move the goods from the place of origin to the destination.
-NOTE * Connect and disconnect actions can be part of the trip. * A trip can be visualized on the Trips page.
-It is not sent to the Cargo App. |
+The trip level focuses on the cargo load carriers such as a trailer or a container, which are used to move the goods from the place of origin to the destination.
+NOTE:

-Legs | The leg level focuses on a single resource combination, which consists of a vehicle and a driver, within a trip.
+The leg level focuses on a single resource combination, which consists of a vehicle and a driver, within a trip.
 Legs within a trip must be executed in a determined sequence because they are using the same cargo load carriers.
 Multiple legs can be in progress at the same time.
-For example, two resource combinations are driving towards the same location to disconnect the trailer from the first resource combination and connect it to the second resource combination.
-A leg can be visualized in the Schedule tab of the Cargo app and on the Trips page.
-A leg can be scheduled for the following: *An asset only: a driver will see this leg as soon as they are linked to this asset. *A driver only: a driver will see this leg as soon as they sign in to the Cargo app. *An asset and driver combination: a driver will see this leg as soon as the driver signs into the Cargo app, but can only execute it after they are linked to the asset. |
+For example, two resource combinations are driving towards the same location to decouple the trailer from the first resource combination and couple it to the second resource combination.
+A leg can be visualized in the Schedule tab of the SCALAR Cargo app and on the Trips page.
+A leg can only be started when the driver is linked to an asset.
+A leg can be scheduled for the following:

-Missions | A mission is a collection of the work or actions that must be executed at the same place.
-It contains the expected start time that is used to sequence all the actions for the driver in the Cargo app.
+A mission is a collection of the work or actions that must be executed at the same place.
+The mission can contain an optional expected start time parameter, which is an indication of when the driver should be at that mission.
 A mission can contain multiple scheduled actions, which must be executed in a defined sequence.
-A mission can be visualized in the Schedule tab of the Cargo app and on the Trips page. |
+A mission can be visualized in the Schedule tab of the SCALAR Cargo app and on the Trips page. |

-Orders | The order level specifies the goods that must be moved for a single customer order, which is linked to a single CMR (‘Convention relative au Contrat de Transport International de Marchandises par Route’, which translates to ‘Convention relating to the Contract for the International Carriage of Goods by Road’).
+The order level specifies the goods that must be moved for a single customer order.
 Orders can be used in the workflows to help the driver in providing more detailed feedback.
-An order can be visualized in the Schedule tab in the Cargo app and on the Trips pages. |
+An order can be visualized in the Schedule tab in the SCALAR Cargo app and on the Trips pages. |

-Load carrier | The load carrier level specifies the smallest moveable item within the order, for example, a box or a pallet.
+The load carrier level specifies the smallest moveable item within the order, for example, a box or a pallet.
 Load carriers can be used in the workflows to help the driver in providing more detailed feedback.
-A load carrier can be visualized in the Schedule tab in the Cargo app and on the Trips pages. |
+A load carrier can be visualized in the Schedule tab in the SCALAR Cargo app and on the Trips pages. |

 View trips #